Discover the seaside Mossel Bay and its surroundings (Part 2)

 Have your hair trimmed at The Kartel Exchange

 We wanted to have Courtney’s beard trimmed but the barber hasn’t clocked in yet.
 The Kartel Exchange is one fascinating consortium of a variety of things that funny enough, work well.
-Not only is it a bicycle repair and spares shop, you can have your hair cut while you order a mean cup of coffee.
+Not only is it a bicycle repair and spares shop, but you can also have your hair cut while you order a mean cup of coffee.
 It’s a pretty cool shop!

 Address: 19 Marsh Street, Mossel Bay | Hours: Monday to Sunday – 09:00 to 17:00.